Barracks ship: Early use

-Barrack ships were common during the era of sailing ships when shore facilities were scarce or non-existent.
+Barrack ships were in common use during the era of sailing ships when shore facilities were scarce or non-existent.
 Barrack ships were usually hulks.
 At times, barrack ships were also used as prison ships for convicts, prisoners of war or civilian internees.

 Use in World War II

 Barracks ships in the combat area provided necessary residence for sailors and merchantmen whose ship had been sunk, or whose ship had been so damaged that on-board berthing was no longer possible.
-They were also used at advanced bases, and as mobile barracks for units such as construction battalions.
+They were also used as accommodation at advanced bases, and as mobile barracks for units such as construction battalions.
 Occasionally, they would be used for other roles such as providing office space.

 APL were non-self-propelled barracks ships, which were used by the United States Navy in forward areas during World War II, especially in the Pacific Ocean, and were designated APL, such as APL-18 which was commissioned in 1944 and had the following specifications for APL-1 to APL-58: